 CountryPlace is exposed to market risk related to the accessibility and terms of long-term financing of its loans.
 In the past, CountryPlace accessed the asset-backed securities market to provide term financing of its chattel and non-conforming mortgage originations.
-At present, asset-backed and mortgage-backed securitization markets are effectively closed to CountryPlace and other manufactured housing lenders.
-Accordingly, it is unlikely that CountryPlace can continue to securitize its loan originations as a means to obtain long-term funding.
-This inability to continue to securitize its loans caused CountryPlace to discontinue origination of chattel loans and non-conforming mortgages until other sources of funding are available.
+At present, independent asset-backed and mortgage-backed securitization markets are not readily accessible to CountryPlace and other manufactured housing lenders.
+Accordingly, CountryPlace has not continued to securitize its loan originations as a means to obtain long-term funding.

 We are also exposed to market risks related to our fixed rate consumer loans receivable balances.
 For fixed rate loans receivable, changes in interest rates do not change future earnings and cash flows from the receivables.
 However, changes in interest rates could affect the fair market value of the loan portfolio.
-Assuming CountryPlace's level of loans held for investment as of December 28, 2013 is held constant, a 1% increase in average interest rates would decrease the fair value of CountryPlace's portfolio by approximately \$3.5 million.
+Assuming CountryPlace's level of loans held for investment as of June 28, 2014 is held constant, a 1% increase in average interest rates would decrease the fair value of CountryPlace's portfolio by approximately \$5.5 million.

-In originating loans for sale, CountryPlace issues interest rate lock commitments ("IRLCs") to prospective borrowers and third-party originators.
+In originating loans for sale, CountryPlace issues IRLCs to prospective borrowers and third-party originators.
 These IRLCs represent an agreement to extend credit to a loan applicant, or an agreement to purchase a loan from a third-party originator, whereby the interest rate on the loan is set prior to loan closing or sale.
 These IRLCs bind CountryPlace to fund the approved loan at the specified rate regardless of whether interest rates or market prices for similar loans have changed between the commitment date and the closing date.
 As such, outstanding IRLCs are subject to interest rate risk and related loan sale price risk during the period from the date of the IRLC through the earlier of the loan sale date or IRLC expiration date.
 The loan commitments generally range between 30 and 180 days; however, borrowers are not obligated to close the related loans.
 As a result, CountryPlace is subject to fallout risk related to IRLCs, which is realized if approved borrowers choose not to close on the loans within the terms of the IRLCs.
-As of December 28, 2013 CountryPlace had outstanding IRLCs with a notional amount of \$3.6 million and are recorded at fair value in accordance with ASC 815, Derivatives and Hedging ("ASC 815").
+As of June 28, 2014 CountryPlace had outstanding IRLCs with a notional amount of \$9.9 million and are recorded at fair value in accordance with ASC 815.
 The estimated fair values of IRLCs are based on quoted market values and are recorded in other assets in the consolidated balance sheets.
-The fair value of IRLCs is based on the value of the underlying mortgage loan adjusted for: (i) estimated cost to complete and originate the loan and (ii) the estimated percentage of IRLCs that will result in closed mortgage loans.
+The fair value of IRLCs is based on the value of the underlying mortgage loan adjusted for: (i) estimated cost to complete and originate the loan and (ii) the estimated percentage for IRLCs that will result in closed mortgage loans.
 The initial and subsequent changes in the value of IRLCs are a component of current income.
-Assuming CountryPlace's level of IRLCs is held constant, a 1% increase in average interest rates would decrease the fair value of CountryPlace's obligations by approximately \$200,000.
+Assuming CountryPlace's level of IRLCs is held constant, a 1% increase in average interest rates would decrease the fair value of CountryPlace's obligations by approximately \$490,000.

 Certain of our inventory finance notes receivable and securitized financings have fixed interest rates as well.
 For fixed rate instruments, changes in interest rates do not change future earnings and cash flows from the receivables.
-However, changes in interest rates could affect the fair market value of the instruments.
+However, changes in interest rates could affect the fair market value of the loan portfolio.